Top

 • Personal responsibility and individual liberty

-• Tolerance of those of different faiths and beliefs
+• Mutual respect and tolerance of those of different faiths and beliefs

 The school uses strategies within the National Curriculum and beyond to secure such outcomes for students.
 The examples that follow show some of the many ways Marling School seeks to embed British values.